SeisComP3/bgr-mags-addons/README.md

 **Compile**

 In order to use this module the sources have to be compiled to an executable.
 Merge them into the Seiscomp3 sources and compile Seiscomp3 as usual.
-Please refer to https://github.com/SeisComP3/seiscomp3#compiling
 <pre>
 # merge bgr-mags-addons and Seiscomp3
 git clone https://github.com/SeisComP3/seiscomp3.git sc3-src
 cd sc3-src
 git submodule add -f https://github.com/SeisComP3/bgr-mags-addons.git src/bgr
 </pre>
+For compiling Seiscomp3, please refer to https://github.com/SeisComP3/seiscomp3#compiling